elv3n12/MoodeLCDScript/README.md

 This Python script controls a 4x20 I2C LCD screen connected to a Raspberry Pi, displaying in real time :

-- The status of your USB DAC (e.g. Rotel)
+- The status of your USB DAC
 - CD audio ripping activity (abcde integration)
 - Spotify playback info (from a spotmeta file)
 - MPD (Music Player Daemon) playback info